 The proposed Project would consist of using existing facilities to convey water from approved wells to licensed water integration locations along the joint use federal and state operated portion of the SLC within the District.
 Water conveyance would be accomplished either directly into the SLC via pipelines or through District laterals.
-The proposed Project would utilize 88 existing, permanent separate water integration locations with associated wells (Table 1; see Figure 3 and Figure 4), however, additional wells and water integration locations may participate if they meet the Water Quality Monitoring Plan requirements described in Appendix A, which are based off the applicable Title 22 California Drinking Water Standards.
+The proposed Project would utilize 88 existing, permanent separate water integration locations with associated wells (see Table 1; see Figure 3 and Figure 4), however, additional wells and water integration locations may participate if they meet the Water Quality Monitoring Plan requirements described in Appendix A, which are based off the applicable Title 22 California Drinking Water Standards.
+The draft 2020 Water Quality Monitoring Plan is included as Appendix B of this IS/ND.